inakiAndres/matrix-colored-app/README.md

     Now we have the same quantity difference of difficult in the levels but when you will replay the game, this difficult will be split different all games.

+    ### What about the background color?

+    Is easy, the background color is the Complementary color to the main one.

 * Here is the all code together:

   The unique difference is that here I have the code in a arrow function that will be called from the useEffect when we level up